-As discussed under anti-bullying above, there is a grant program for elementary suicide prevention programs that includes anti-bullying and suicide prevention where a school may receive a grant up to \$500 per school year (53F-5-206).
-The State Board also administers a secondary suicide prevention program for LEAs to implement evidence-based practices and programs, or emerging best practices and programs, for preventing suicide.
-Each school receiving a grant receives an allocation of at least \$1,000, subject to legislative appropriation (53G-9-702).
+H.B.
+93 Youth Suicide Prevention Programs Amendments (2021) amends provisions related to the purposes for youth suicide prevention programs between elementary and secondary grades.
+The State Board administers a comprehensive suicide prevention program for LEAs to implement evidence-based practices and programs, or emerging best practices and programs, for preventing suicide.
+Each school receives an allocation of at least \$1,000, subject to legislative appropriation (53G-9-702).